fairy-stockfish/variant-nnue-tools/docs/generate_puzzles.md

 `material_limit` - maximum allowed material advantage.
 Positions with material imbalance exceeding this value are filtered out.
 Default: 64000 (effectively disabled).

+`final_material_limit` - maximum allowed material imbalance after playing the validation PV.
+Helps avoid puzzles where the mating line ends with overwhelming extra material.
+Default: 64000 (effectively disabled).

+`material_diff_limit` - maximum allowed absolute change in material imbalance between the candidate position and the final position reached by the validation PV.
+Default: 64000 (effectively disabled).

 `mate_ply` - only keep positions with mate in at least this many plies.
 Filters out mates that are too short.
 When using `puzzle_depth` it applies to this validation search, otherwise uses the regular search result.
 Default: 1.

 `second_pv_limit` - uses multipv 2 during puzzle verification and filters out positions where the second best line's evaluation is greater than or equal to this value (in centipawns).
 This helps ensure puzzle positions have a clear best solution by filtering out positions with strong alternative moves.
 Set to a value >= 32000 (VALUE_MATE) to disable this check.
 Default: 1000.

+`second_pv_nonroot_limit` - when validating the PV recursively, re-search positions where the attacking side is to move again.
+If the second-best move at any of those points evaluates above this limit, the puzzle is rejected.
+The search depth shrinks as the PV progresses.
+Set to a value >= 32000 (VALUE_MATE) to disable.
+Default: VALUE_MATE_IN_MAX_PLY.

 `random_move_min_ply` - the minimal ply at which a random move may be executed instead of a move chosen by search.
 Default: 1.